RedisGraph/RedisGraph/docs/commands/graph.config-set.md

 ```
 127.0.0.1:6379> graph.config set THREAD_COUNT 10
-(error) Field can not be re-configured
+(error) This configuration parameter cannot be set at run-time
 ```